urnathan/libcody/README.md

 `INCLUDE-TRANSLATE $header`

-The header name, `$header`, is the fully resolved header name, in the above-mentioned unambigous filename form.
+The header name, `$header`, is the fully resolved header name, in the above-mentioned unambiguous filename form.
 The response will either be a BOOL response indicating translation (TRUE) or textual inclusion (FALSE).
 Alternatively a PATHNAME response can directly name the CMI, and implies translation, this possibly elides a subsequent